sophiemachin/fitbitdata/README.md

 ## Motivation

-This project was started to better process and visualise the data from a [Fitbit](https://www.fitbit.com/uk/home) wearable device, as well as the Fitbit Aria2 scale, in order to more usefullly analyse the data.
+This project was started to better process and visualise the data from a [Fitbit](https://www.fitbit.com/uk/home) wearable device, as well as the Fitbit Aria2 scale, in order to more usefully analyse the data.
 The issue this app overcomes is the scaling presets provided by the Fitbit app.

 ### Vertical scaling